toolleeo/cli-apps/README.md

 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [guesswidth](https://github.com/noborus/guesswidth) - Guess the width output without delimiters in commands that output to the terminal.
 * [Keep](https://github.com/keephq/keep) - Simple alerting tool, with declarative syntax and builtin providers.
-* [ltorah](https://github.com/Mandrew0822/ltorah) - ltorah provides a way to read the ancient hebrew Torah from the command line.
 * [minicloze](https://github.com/benmanone/minicloze) - Rust-based command-line language-learning game using the Tatoeba database.
 * [mkdesk](https://gitlab.com/mr-draxs/mkdesk) - A program/command to create .desktop files (program launchers) using the terminal.
 * [movie](https://github.com/mayankchd/movie) - A CLI for getting information about a movies and comparing two movies.